 Getting help: Merton residents can use Wimbledon Foodbank, which operates out of four locations in Mitcham, Morden, Pollards Hall, and Wimbledon.
 You'll need to first obtain a voucher from a referral agency — find out about that here.
 Another option is Merton's Community Fridge, which looks like it accepts self-referrals.

-Getting help: The Trussell Trust-supported Redbridge Foodbank has two centres, both in Ilford.
-One is open for collections on Tuesdays, Wednesdays and Saturdays, the other is open on Fridays.
+Getting help: The Trussell Trust-supported Redbridge Foodbank has four centres — two in Ilford, one in Chigwell, and one in South Woodford.
 You'll need to obtain a voucher from a local agency to demonstrate your eligibility for the food bank's emergency food parcels.

 Giving help: Click here to find out how you can support Redbridge Foodbank — from donating to volunteering.